Archive for category Assembly Conversations

 Assembly Conversations: Open Government

-Posted by Connie Stevens in Assembly Conversations on February 21, 2012
+Posted by Virginia Public Radio in Assembly Conversations on February 21, 2012

 On this edition of Assembly Conversations from Virginia Public Radio, a discussion about open government in Virginia.
 Without knowledge of what public officials are doing and how they’re doing it, it’s impossible for Virginians to know how well their government is performing.
 There are laws in place that ensure public access to much of the governing process but not all.
 And in some cases existing laws have been less than effective.
 You’ll hear what the General Assembly is doing – and not doing – about making government more transparent on Assembly Conversations.